oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 - sFractal Consulting - blah blah and link to page describing raspberry pi's configs that are being brought by sFractal
 - UNCC

-## What usecases addressed?
+## 4. What usecases addressed?
 It is not required, but hoped, that attendees will publish use cases of interest prior to arriving.
 One of the first orders of business will be a brainstorming session to make this list as complete as possible for meeting the attendees needs.
 Immediately following will be scheduling out what to work on during the two days.

-### DoD Comply to Connect
+### 4.1 DoD Comply to Connect
 The DoD CIO and the Chief of CYBERCOM have been tasked (Public Law 114-328-DEC.
 23, 2016 Sec 1653) with creating a ‘comply to connect’ policy for all DoD networked devices.
 They consider a software inventory (termed a Software Bill of Materials or SBOM in many industries.
 See http://ntia.gov/sbom) an integral part of ‘comply to connect’ since you can’t claim compliance if you don’t know what software is present.
 The use case continues with various actions to be taken based on analyzing the SBoM.
 See LINKHERE for more info.

-### Fill-in-the-blank Comply to Connect
+### 4.2 Fill-in-the-blank Comply to Connect
-Fill-in-the-blank comply to connect is a set of usecases for other industries that have similar needs to the DoD use case above.
+"Fill-in-the-blank comply to connect" is a set of usecases for other industries that have similar needs to the DoD use case above.
 The differences will be in the policy in what the 'acceptance' criteria are and what actions will be taken.
 The common aspect is a request for a SBoM.
 In some cases the acceptance criteria may be simply that one exists.
 In another it may be that it is complete and no known CVE's with CVSS>7 are present.
 Etc. The DoD use case has a set of actions to be taken that other usecases may use a subset of, or may have unique actions of it's own.

 include ref 4 links to ntia docs

 blah blah on other several healthcare usecases

-include transportaton procurement scenario
+include transportation procurement scenario

 include manufacturing scenario